 The current considerations discussed in this document are based on the following reference networks:

-- single transport domain: OTN network
+- single transport domain: OTN network.

 It is expected that future revisions of the document will include additional reference networks.

 Single Transport Domain - OTN Network

 Figure 1 shows the network physical topology composed of a single-domain transport network providing transport services to an IP network through five access links.